-Pane Civraxu (pronounced Chiv-Raju) is mainly found in the south of Sardinia, originally hailing from the town of Sanluri.
-This bread is different from Pane Carasau and Pane Pistoccu as it comes in loaves.
+You’ll probably only find Pane Civraxu (pronounced Chiv-Raju) in the south of Sardinia.
+Hailing from the town of Sanluri, this bread is different from Pane Carasau and Pane Pistoccu as it comes in loaves.

-Civraxu is made using Semola flour, and lievito madre, or fresh yeast.
-Traditional Civraxu bread sometimes takes more than 24 hours to prepare, and it’s usually roasted in a wood-fired oven.
-The bread is unusual as it keeps its freshness for up to a week – even Civraxu bread older than a week can still be used to make bruschetta (pronounced brus-ketta – no SH sound here!).
+This bread is unusual as it keeps fresh for up to a week.
+Even Civraxu bread older than a week can still be used to make bruschetta (pronounced brus-ketta – no SH sound here!).

 My wife Claudia recently gave it a go at making Civraxu bread, and did a fantastic job!